marmelab/react-admin/docs/Actions.md

 ## Bonus: Optimistic Rendering

 In this example, after clicking on the "Approve" button, users are redirected to the comments list.
-Admin-on-rest then fetches the `/comments` resource to grab the list of updated comments from the server.
+React-admin then fetches the `/comments` resource to grab the list of updated comments from the server.
 But react-admin doesn't wait for the response to this call to display the list of comments.
 In fact, it has an internal instance pool (in `state.admin.resources[resource]`) that is kept during navigation, and uses it to render the screen before the API calls are over - it's called *optimistic rendering*.

 As the custom `COMMENT_APPROVE` action contains the `fetch: UPDATE` meta, react-admin will automatically update its instance pool with the response.
 That means that the initial rendering (before the `GET /comments` response arrives) will show the approved comment!